meetkabeershah/meetkabeershah.github.io/_posts/2015-9-26-go-premium.md

 **Premium members will get:**

  - A special golden premium tag next to their [profile photo](https://nerdspal.com/Account/Profile)
- - Premium members will get special invitations to try and use all the new featues in the future
+ - Special access to use all the new featues in the future
- - Beta (and non public) features